Outcome Prediction for High Risk AML Patients

 4. Conclusion and Outlook:

-Immunophenotype parameter patterns
+Immunophenotype parameter pattern analysis

 Cytogenetic parameters were not

-in only about half of the patients
+selected, probably because they occur only in about half of the patients

 L1.
 Valet G, Repp R, Link H, Ehninger G, Gramatzki M and SHG-AML study group.
 Pretherapeutic identification of high risk acute myeloid leukemia (AML) patients from immunophenotype, cytogenetic and clinical parameters.
-Cytometry 53B:4-10, (2003) (PDF)
+Cytometry 53B:4-10, (2003)

 L2.
 Repp R, Schaekel U, Helm G, Thiede C, Soucek S, Pascheberg U, Wandt H, Aulitzky W, Bodenstein H, Kuse R, Link H, Ehninger G, Gramatzki M and AML-SHG Study Ehninger G, Gramatzki M and SHG-AML study group.
 Immunophenotyping is an independent factor for risk stratification in AML.
-Cytometry 53B:11-19, (2003) (PDF)
+Cytometry 53B:11-19, (2003)